 I love the remote control as much as I thought I would.
 That’s a really nice touch.
 The latches make a satisfying clunk sound when you lock the bucket into the tank.
 I could blame the instructions for my screw-first and hose rack backwards screw up, but my eyes were watery, I wasn’t wearing my glasses, and I have to say that those were my fault.
 The floor accessory is smaller than I expected it to be.
 The machine gave me plenty of power to pick up clunky messes and leaves.
 It works great in the car.

-I will move the machine to the middle of the garage (not more than 20 ft. from an electrical outlet).
+I will move the machine to the middle of the garage (not more than 20 ft. from an electrical outlet, or I will add a proper extension cord per manual instructions).
 I’ll take some pictures of the wheels too.
 I’ll run a p.s. to this blog in a week or two.